truffet/backtest_engine/README.md

 2- launch omnisci CLI -> "omnisci_cli.sh"

 # Launch Backtest on bitcoin/bitmex_perps
-- start server -> "start_server.sh"
+- start server -> "start_server.sh" under init file at root
-- create or update trades history data in database with 'init.sh'
+- to create or update trades history data in database, simply execute python file "update_db.py"

 # Issues to be fixed / ideas
 - find a way to handle max-rows in a database if needed (2^62 default limit)